-Canadian citizens who enter the U.S. directly from Canada must have a passport and a DS-2019 to enter the U.S. but do not require a visa except in specific categories.
-Contact the U.S. embassy or consulate for more information about requirements.
+Canadian citizens must have a Canadian passport and a DS-2019 to enter the U.S. but do not require a US visa except in specific categories.
+Contact the U.S. Embassy or Consulate for more information about requirements.

 Applying for a Visa Outside Your Home Country

 If you apply for a visa in a country other than your home country, you may need to plan for a longer visa application processing time.
 Contact the U.S. Embassy or Consulate